tmichalski/PokerLeagueAPI/README.md

 > ```$ npm install -g nodemon```

 ### Run App
-Be sure the PokerLeagueAPI app is running and listening on whatever hostname:port is configured in /www/app/app.config.js
+Be sure you have setup your local database and configured it within */db/knexfile.js*

 ## App Config
 * Application config params are stored in */www/app/app.config.js*